Quantifying transmission

 Delay distributions

 We assume there are delays from the time of infection until the time a case is reported.
 We specify these delays as distributions to account for the uncertainty in individual level differences.
-The delay can consist of multiple types of delays/processes.
+The delay may involve multiple types of processes.
 A typical delay from time of infection to case reporting may consist of:

 time from infection to symptom onset (the incubation period) + time from symptom onset to case notification (the reporting time) .